barotto/IBMulator/README.md

 For a more in depth explanation of what's going on see this [wiki page](https://github.com/barotto/IBMulator/wiki/Tearing-and-stuttering-in-emulators).

-* `double_buffer`: enables the use of an internal buffer between the Machine emulation thread and the GUI thread.
+* `double_buffer`: enable the use of an internal buffer between the Machine emulation thread and the GUI thread.
 It will fix emulation related tearing, but will also add some lag.
 Visible tearing could still occur in fullscreen mode unless `vsync` is also enabled.
-* `vsync`: enables vertical synchronization between the GUI thread and your GPU, capping the frame rate to the refresh rate of your monitor.
+* `vsync`: enable vertical synchronization between the GUI thread and your GPU, capping the frame rate to the refresh rate of your monitor.
 This can fix screen tearing when IBMulator is in fullscreen mode.
 Enabling `vsync` disables `framecap`.
-* `framecap`: it puts the GUI thread to sleep, capping the framerate to the VGA frequency.
+* `framecap`: put the GUI thread to sleep, capping the framerate to the VGA frequency.
 This setting is used only if `vsync` is disabled.
 It will introduce input lag.
 * `threads_sync`: force a per-frame synchronization between the GUI and the Machine emulation threads.
 Enabling this option will fix emulation related tearing but could introduce timings instability.
 Visible tearing could still occur in fullscreen mode unless `vsync` is also enabled.
-It is used only if `double_buffer` is disabled.
-This option is deprecated and you should enable `double_buffer` instead.
+This option is deprecated and you should use `double_buffer` instead.

 You can activate the debug windows to see how things are going, check _Target FPS_, _Curr.
 FPS_, and _Missed frames_ values.
 When v-sync is enabled